Kalinka (1860 song): Recordings and cultural influence

-A balalaika version of "Kalinka" can be found in a record shop, at the map "Terminal", in the game Call of Duty: Modern Warfare 2, released by Activision in 2009.

-The Alexandrov Ensemble performed the song alongside circus performers during the interval of the Eurovision Song Contest 2009 semi-final.

-In 2010, Russian countertenor Vitas covered the song on his album Masterpieces of Three Centuries.

-The same balalaika version of "Kalinka" from Call of Duty: Modern Warfare 2 can also be heard in the record shop, at the map "Terminal", in the game Call of Duty: Modern Warfare 3, released by Activision in 2011.

 The 2011 Hindi film 7 Khoon Maaf directed by Vishal Bhardwaj features a track called 'Darling' and 'Doosri Darling' which is a cover with its own lyrics in Hindi.

-On the Italian television show Non è la RAI, Russian contestant Yelyena Mirzoyan performed the song during the third season.

-In the 2013, Season 2 episode, "A Father's Love", of the American sitcom New Girl, Nick's con-man father involves Jess and Nick in a scheme with Russian horse sperm dealers.
-A nervous Nick begins to sweat profusely when he meets the intimidating dealers.
-To prove that he is not a cop wearing a wire, the men force Nick to remove his clothes and dance while they mockingly clap rhythmically and sing Kalinka.

 In the video game Payday 2, released in 2013, "Kalinka" is sometimes sung by Vlad after completing the Four Stores heist.

 In the video game Tom Clancy's Rainbow Six Siege, released in 2015, "Kalinka" is used in the introductory video of Tachanka.

 In the video game Civilization VI, released in 2016, "Kalinka" is the theme of the Russian civilization, played when the civilization is present in a game.
 As the player progresses throughout the different civilization eras, additional complexity and layers are added.

 "Kalinka" has been played during the closing ceremony of the 2018 FIFA World Cup in Russia by Russian soprano singer Aida Garifullina, featuring the famous former football player Ronaldinho.

-In 2020, it was remixed by Timmy Trumpet, Wolfpack, R3SPAWN and Jaxx & Vega, and published, as an edit by Dimitri Vegas & Like Mike, on the latter's label Smash The House.

-In 2021, קאטליה (Cattleya) by Omer Adam and Skazi sampled it.
+"Kalinka" is sung by train passengers in "Doctor Zhivago" at 1:53:30.